alexanderupton/mra_attract_mode/README.md

 A: I wanted a way to randomly cycle through available arcade cores to act as a screen saver and provide attract mode like functionallity without being locked to a single game.

 #### Q: what's next ?<br>
-A: Eventually expand the options to include support for Consoles.
+1) Eventually expand the options to include support for Consoles.
+2) Execution through the MiSTer Menu works, but is best managed via the shell as the menu does not have support to pass execution parameters to script executions.
+If there's any interest I can add a seperate stop wrapper that would be exposed via the menu.

 <pre>
 mra_attract_mode <option> <attribute>